GaryAustin1/RLS-Performance/README.md

 Improvement seen over 100x on large tables.

 #### (2) Another method to improve performance is to wrap your RLS queries and functions in select statements.
+This method works well for jwt functions like auth.uid() and auth.jwt() as well as any other functions including security definer type.
 WARNING:  You can only do this if the results of the query do not change based on the row data.
 For RLS like this:
 `is_admin() or auth.uid() = user_id`